Chūgū-ji: Chūgū-ji ruins (National Historic Site)

-The site of Chūgū-ji at the time of its founding is located about 500 meters east of the current temple grounds, in Ikaruga-chō, Hōryūji Higashi 2-chōme.
-An earthen platform thought to be the remains of a major building of the original temple complex.
+The site of Chūgū-ji at the time of its founding is located about 500 meters east of the current temple grounds, in Ikaruga-chō, Hōryūji Higashi 2-chōme, where an earthen platform thought to be the remains of a major building of the original temple complex resides.
 Archaeological excavations were conducted in 1963, and the remains of the foundations of the Main Hall and pagoda were discovered.
 It is known that the temple complex was arranged with the Main Hall to the north and the pagoda to the south, and was patterned similar to Shitennō-ji in Osaka.
-However, the remains of the Lecture Hall, corridors, etc. have not been found.
+However, the remains of the Lecture Hall, corridors, etc., have not been found.
 One of the characteristics of this temple complex is that the Main Hall and pagoda were constructed in close proximity to each other, and it is assumed that they were built with their eaves touching.
 The core foundation of the pagoda is buried deep into the ground.
 This is similar to the core foundations of pagoda at Shitennō-ji, Asuka-dera, and Hōryū-ji, suggesting that it was built long ago.

 After several subsequent excavations, the remains of the embankments on the north and west sides were discovered, and it was found that the temple grounds were about 130 meters east-to-west and 165 meters north-to-south.
-The 130 meter dimension was of interest, as it is longer than one Chō (101.9 meters), but is roughly equivalent to one Chō of per the system used in ancient Goryeo.
-The embankments were 2.1meters wide at its base, and is surrounded by an outer moat that is 2.5 meters wide and 0.7 meters deep.
+The 130 meter dimension was of interest, as it is longer than one Chō (101.9 meters), but is roughly equivalent to one Chō of the system used in ancient Goryeo.
+The embankments were 2.1 meters wide at its base, and is surrounded by an outer moat that is 2.5 meters wide and 0.7 meters deep.
 Parts of the north and south gates, as well as an ancient north-south road that runs parallel to the western embankment were also found.

 The excavated roof tiles date from the Asuka to the Muromachi periods, and the single-petal lotus-patterned round eaves tile from the temple's founding is of the same type as the items excavated from Heiryu-ji in Heguri, and consists of Baekje and Goguryeo-style round eaves tiles.
 Both have been found to have been produced at Imaike tile kiln (Misato-cho, Ikoma-gun, Nara Prefecture), and are dated to the first half of the 7th century.
 In addition, round roof tiles with a honeysuckle six-petal lotus motif of the same type as those excavated from the Wakakusa Garan of Hōryū-ji, and flat roof tiles with a honeysuckle arabesque motif of the same type as those excavated from the underground remains of the East Compound of Hōryū-ji, which is believed to be the remains of Ikaruga Palace, have also been excavated.

 The site was designated a National Historic Site in 1990, with the area under protection expanded in 2001.
-In May 2018, the remains of the temple were developed and completed as the Chūgūji Ruins Historical Park.
+In May 2018, the remains of the temple were developed and completed as the Chūgū-ji Ruins Historical Park.